Aitchison's Compositional Data Analysis 40 Years On: A Reappraisal: C o DA for wide data matrices

 \subsection{Genomic sequencing data}

-In this section we look at the recent development of CoDA for data matrices with hundreds or thousands of parts, as often found in the various `omics' research fields today.
+In this section we look at an example of CoDA for data matrices with hundreds or thousands of parts, as often found in the various `omics' research fields today.
 Count data coming from genomic sequencing experiments are known to be relative.
 Their size is essentially determined by features of the experimental protocol, like the sequencing depth, not the number of molecules in the input material \cite{Quinn:18}.

-Analysts commonly try to circumvent this problem with normalisation methods that aim to recover absolute abundances that are proportional to the counts before closure.
-This can be achieved by identifying parts or sums of parts that remain unchanged across samples before closure.
-If assumptions concerning unchanged reference parts hold true, dividing all the parts by such a reference (i.e., multiplying each sample by a suitable size factor) will put samples on the same scale again.
-Note that such a reference need not be even close to the geometric mean and thus will not necessarily lead to a transformation that is quasi-isometric in the sense discussed before.
-While this so-called ``effective library size” normalisation can in principle recover absolute abundances, it is often fraught with difficulties, and CoDA provides a scale-free alternative that is currently underexplored \cite{Quinn:19}.
+There are various ``normalisation" strategies that analysts use to circumvent this problem.
+As an example, the ``counts per million" (CPM) normalisation is a simple count depth scaling and equivalent to a closure operation.
+More sophisticated methods try to estimate the size factors that would make the counts proportional to the true molecular counts before the constraints imposed by the experimental procedures take effect.
+This can be achieved by identifying variables or suitable aggregations of them that remain unchanged across samples \emph{before} constraints take effect.
+If assumptions concerning the unchanged reference hold true, dividing all the variables by such a reference (i.e., multiplying each sample by a suitable size factor) will put samples on the same scale again.
+This so-called ``effective library size” normalisation can in principle recover absolute abundances, but suitable references may not exist or are difficult to identify.

+The increasing complexity of some experimental protocols has led to the development of specific and ever more complex normalisation schemes that account for various sources of technical variability \cite{Booeshaghi:22}.
+As an example, for single-cell RNA sequencing there are nonlinear procedures that normalise genes individually depending on their relative abundance \cite{Hafemeister:19}.

+Regardless of the method used, it should be kept in mind that there are essentially two possibilities: counts either remain relative or they are put on the same scale.
+We either ignore sample sizes in the analysis or we assume that they represent true sizes.
+While the former leaves us with scale-free analysis, the latter means abundance can be directly compared between samples (and assumptions are needed for this).
+These two strategies are not always explicitly distinguished from each other in the literature.

+The CoDA approach is scale-free, and in order to obtain compositions from relative counts, these can be considered random variables that are conditioned on their totals via a multinomial model \cite{Townes:19}.
+The resulting count probabilities are compositions that are estimated as parameters.

+An approach working on such modelled compositions can then be compared again with the correspondence analysis approach, which works on the relative counts directly.
+In the following, we sketch how an exploratory analysis of a single-cell gene expression (scRNA-seq) data set could proceed from these two related perspectives.